-Antonio Martins is a master of juxtaposing new world scale, old world references creating immersive interiors, his designs are one of a kind.
-In this Showhouse Martins uses industrial steel plate on the floor, venetian plaster on walls and mid-century inspired furniture to sit on.
-The gallery like feeling becomes the canvas for all the art.
+Antonio Martins is a master of juxtaposing new world scale and old world references to create immersive interiors.
+His designs are one of a kind.
+In this Showhouse, Martins uses industrial steel plate on the floor, venetian plaster on walls, and mid-century inspired furniture to sit on.
+The gallery-like feeling becomes the canvas for all the art.

-Dutch born and Marin based designer, Martin Kobus makes homes that marry contemporary and comfort.
-Kobus has an ability to transform spaces into open plan rooms that just feel right.
-You could call Kobus the house whisper, he has an intuitive feel for interior architecture.
-But the details matter, we see deft handling of new materials & the use of big scale photography.
+Dutch born and Marin based designer, Martin Kobus, makes homes that marry contemporary and comfort.
+Kobus has an ability to transform spaces into open-plan rooms that just feel right.
+You could call Kobus the house whisperer, he has an intuitive feel for interior architecture.
+But the details matter, we see deft handling of new materials and the use of big scale photography.

 Eclectic, bespoke, layered.
-Beverly Hills based designer Stephan Jones is a master mixologist of furnishings, art and sufurce.
-For Jones each project takes on a life and personality it’s own.
-The constant here is Jones ability to get the mix right.
-His rooms and homes are interesting, the curious eye will want to light upon each piece.
+Beverly Hills-based designer Stephan Jones is a master mixologist of furnishings, art and surface.
+For Jones, each project takes on a life and personality of its own.
+The constant here is Jones’ ability to get the mix just right.
+His rooms and homes are interesting, the curious eye will want to linger upon each piece.

 Nancy Evars & Dimitra Anderson on the San Francisco Peninsula created this glam retreat.
 Making dark sexy, the black plaster walls play with the light.
-The trending vertical channel tufted banquette is here in a sassy green velete.
+The trending vertical channel tufted banquette is here in a sassy green velvet.
 Updating organics?
 A black mango root table.
 Back to the modern Ranch?
-This Kyle Bunting rug in a new pattern & spunky colorway.
+This Kyle Bunting rug in a new pattern and spunky colorway.

 Marin County’s Ann Lowengart tastefully weaves fun/color, tradition/comfort in her home designs.
-Here Lowengart gives playful homage to her sister with calico layering of fuchsia & tangerine – aqua & white.
-Traditional details abound in welted headboard, decorative taped drapes.
+Here, Lowengart gives playful homage to her sister with calico layering of fuchsia and tangerine, aqua and white.
+Traditional details abound in welted headboard or decorative taped drapes.
 A nod to artist Sol LeWitt covers the ceiling with pop art graphics.
 Brass warms the room.

-Fine art photographer David Duncan Livingston introduces two new photos as part of his large format work.
-Livingston finds ways to make the expected fresh and intriguing.
-Livingston fine art photo live well in today’s interiors.
-Livingston has a dedicated portfolio of diptychs and is also producing large format wall coverings.
+On this occasion, I’m introducing two new photos as part of my large format work.
+I enjoy finding ways to make the expected fresh and intriguing.
+My fine art photography lives well in today’s interiors.